KAcodes/E-Commerce-Website/README.md

   $ npm start

-  The app will then run in development mode with path http://localhost:3000 in your browser.
+The app will then run at address http://localhost:3000 in your browser.

 ## Credits